 In 2000, the College expanded across Fairview Avenue with the purchase of the 13-acre former Cloverdale School property.
 The expansion allowed the College to host the production offices for the feature film “Big Fish,” many scenes of which were filmed at Huntingdon, and to have space to add intercollegiate football, which began in 2003.
 Charles Lee Field was dedicated in 2004, followed by W. James Samford Jr. Stadium in 2006, both on the Cloverdale Campus.
 The Dr. Laurie Jean Weil Center was renovated and renamed on the Cloverdale Campus in 2004.

 Since 2003, the College’s full-time enrollment has nearly doubled and includes not only traditional day enrollments, but also full-time equivalent students from the College’s evening degree completion program, with campuses in locations across the state.
-The College celebrated its 100th year in Montgomery in 2009.
-In 2012, the Board of Trustees launched the Huntingdon Tomorrow Campaign.
+The College celebrated its sesquicentennial (150th) anniversary in 2004 and its 100th year in Montgomery in 2009.

 Presidents of the College